meliorence/react-native-snap-carousel/README.md

 ### React Native version

-RN 0.44 is the minimum version required to use the plugin.
-Note that we follow RN evolutions closely, which means newer versions of the plugin might break when used with a version of RN that is not the latest stable one.
+**RN 0.44.x is the minimum version required to use the plugin.**

+Bear in mind that we follow RN evolutions closely, which means newer versions of the plugin might break when used in conjunction with a version of RN that is not the latest stable one.

 ### RTL support (experimental)